Yeonggyu: Life

-Jo and Yeonggyu planned to recapture the capital from the Japanese, but their officers instead argued they should attack Geumsan, a town the Japanese commander Ankokuji Ekei was planning to turn into a fortress.
+Cho and Yeonggyu planned to recapture the capital from the Japanese, but their officers instead argued they should attack Geumsan, a town the Japanese commander Ankokuji Ekei was planning to turn into a fortress.
 The two leaders assented and moved to liberate Geumsan.

-Jo Heon's forces attacked on 22 September, but all were killed, including their leader.
+Cho Hŏn's forces attacked on 22 September, but all were killed, including their leader.
 Yeonggyu's forces attacked in the days after.
 He too was killed, and the battle ended in a Korean defeat.

 Legacy

-Yeonggyu's monk fighters and Jo Heon's volunteers are commemorated by a shrine on the site of the battles of Geumsan.
+Yeonggyu's monk fighters and Cho Hŏn's volunteers are commemorated by a shrine on the site of the battles of Geumsan.
 Yeonggyu was posthumously awarded with the post of T'ongchong Taebu by the Korean court.